 The General Masséna Armchairs

 These French Empire chairs are equally impressive in provenance.
 The giltwood armchairs are an exact match to the chairs commissioned by the Emperor Napoleon as a gift to General Jean-André Masséna, one of the greatest generals of the Napoleonic era.
-It is believed that the chairs featured here were either part of the set, or made slightly later to match the set currently housed in the Masséna Museum in Nice, France.
+It is believed that the anique wooden chairs featured here were either part of the set, or made slightly later to match the set currently housed in the Masséna Museum in Nice, France.

 Each bears a laurel wreath enclosing the letter “M” for Masséna on the front rail.
 The laurel wreath was a famous and popular symbol of the Empire style, hearkening back to ancient times when it was worn as a symbol of victory.
-It was, thus, an appropriate addition to these chairs gifted from one great military mind to another.
+It was, thus, an appropriate addition to these antique wooden chairs gifted from one great military mind to another.

 House of Representatives Chairs